rock-planning/motion_planners/README.md

 On any Unix based operating systems, you can install this package.
 A simple way to install this package is to use [Rock](https://www.rock-robotics.org/) framework.
-As this package is dependent only on the [base-types](https://github.com/rock-core/base-types) of the [Rock](https://www.rock-robotics.org/) framework, it can also be build independent of the [Rock](https://www.rock-robotics.org/) framework.
+As this package is dependent only on the [base-types](https://github.com/rock-core/base-types) of the [Rock](https://www.rock-robotics.org/) framework, it can also be built independent of the [Rock](https://www.rock-robotics.org/) framework.

 The optimization based planners: STOMP and TrajOpt will be installed along with this package.
 The sampling-based planner:
 OMPL is not installed by default.
 It is up to the user, whether to use the sampling-based planner or not.
 This package